Gana wins Latin America Amateur, earns spot in Masters

 Gana - his name translates to ''win'' in English - made good on his second chance with his wedge to 3 feet for the winning birdie.

+''The door was open to win the championship,'' Gana said. ''And I hit the best shot I've hit in my whole life.''

 It was the second time in three years that a Chilean won the Latin Amateur.
 Matias Dominguez won the first year.
+Paul Chaplet, a 16-year-old from Costa Rica, won last year.

+Gana said he wasn't expecting to win when the week started because so many other players had won more tournaments.
+Niemann won the Junior World at Torrey Pines two years ago and played in the Argentine Open.
+And now the Chilean teenager is headed to the Masters.

+''Playing the Masters is a dream for any golfer because it's the most prestigious tournament in the world,'' he said.